 This is purely a logical grouping for rendering resources in the UI and to help with dynamic target selection in Pipeline stages.
 For example, some stages allow you to select “the newest workload in cluster X”.
 How you set up these groupings depends on your delivery needs.

 These simply provide ways to group resources using Spinnaker’s cluster filters as well as apply policies such as Traffic Guards.

 When set to

-true, this tells Spinnaker to ignore this resource.
-It will not be cached, or show up in the Spinnaker UI.
+true, tells Spinnaker to ignore this resource.
+The resource is not cached and does not show up in the Spinnaker UI.

 How Kubernetes Resources Are Managed by Spinnaker

 Resource mapping between Spinnaker and Kubernetes constructs, as well as the introduction of new types of resources, is a lot more flexible in the Kubernetes provider V2 than for other providers, because of how many types of resources Kubernetes supports.
 Also the Kubernetes extension mechanisms—called Custom Resource Definitions (CRDs)—make it easy to build new types of resources, and Spinnaker accommodates that by making it simple to extend Spinnaker to support a user’s CRDs.

 It is worth noting that the resource mapping exists primarily to render resources in the UI according to Spinnaker conventions.
 It does not affect how resources are deployed or managed.

 There are three major groupings of resources in Spinnaker: